jetstream-cloud/js2docs/docs/ui/cli/managing-ssh-keys.md

 The first will create a 2048 bit RSA cryptography key with the comment you specify and the filename id_rsa (which is the default).
 The second will create an Ed25519 elliptical cryptography key.
 The comment is optional but we do recommend it to keep track of keys. *You only need to do one of these, though you can create both.*

 You may also leave off the -f file option and ssh-keygen will prompt you for the filename.

-Source your openrc if you haven't already!
-Refer to [creating an openrc](openrc.md){target=_blank} if you still need to create an openrc file for Jetstream2.
-We're assuming it is *openrc.sh* for this example.

-    source openrc.sh

     openstack keypair create --public-key id_rsa.pub my-api-key